anmatika/poloniex-api/README.md

 ## examples

-below some examples how to consume, please see the code or the client above for more examples
+below some examples how to consume, please see the examples folder for more examples

 ### buy
 ````